The Rules Related to Criminal Damage

 What is criminal damage without a lawful excuse

 A criminal damage without a lawful excuse is related to the cases where a person destroys a property with the intention of defending personal belongings or the interests in a particular asset.
 Such defence is used in cases where an individual must destroy a wall before it makes damages to the building or to the persons found in that building.
 The same is available for firemen who need to demolish certain buildings with the use of water.
-Complete information in this matter can be solicited from our attorneys in the UK.
+Complete information in this matter can be solicited from our attorneys in London.

 What you need to know about the offences of criminal damage